mrehkopf/n64rgb-1/README.md

 By default this feature is on.
 - 'firmware without IGR': To deactivate it pin 100 of the MaxII CPLD has to be set to GND.
+- 'firmware with IGR':
+  * to deactivate de-blur press D-Pad le + L + R C-le.
-- 'firmware with IGR': To deactivate / reactivate press D-Pad ri + L + R C-ri.
-The default is set on each power cycle.
+  * to (re)activate de-blur press D-Pad ri + L + R C-ri.
+  * the default is set on each power cycle.
+Default is de-blur *on*!
+If you want to have it *off* by default, short pin 91 and 90 at the MaxII CPLD!

 ### 15bit Color Mode